andrewright17/Homework-2-Deep-Learning/README.md

 # ReadMe File

+All code and relevant files for submission are in the subfolders hw2/hw2_1/

 ## Training

 The training code for this seq2seq file can be found in the model_training.py file.

 ## Testing